open-telemetry/opentelemetry-cpp/api/docs/Overview.md

 libraries are instrumented with OpenTelemetry.
 OpenTelemetry C++ supports those scenarios by providing a stable ABI.
 This is achieved by a careful API design, and most notably by providing ABI stable versions of classes from the standard library.
-All those classes are provided in the `opentelemetry:nostd` namespace.
+All those classes are provided in the `opentelemetry::nostd` namespace.

 ## Getting started